Omega-dev0/Music-On-OBS/README.md

 ## A source not working?
 A suggestion?
 Please contact me right away by creating an issue

+## Trouble connecting ?
+Check if the server is down [here](https://stats.uptimerobot.com/WlfiDHH8BS) If it's up and you cannot connect, contact me by creating an issue.

 ## Status of the extension
 I am currently pretty busy and dont have time to work on the extension.